sunny-sunwoo/ds-algo-study/sorting/readme.md

 + **After Java7** <br/>
     PDT) Dual pivot quick sort (using 2 pivots) <br/>
     OBJ) Tim sort (similar to ms + is) // linear time in best case. <br/>

++ Dual pivot quick sort
+ - can achive shorter height (smaller depth)
+ - then why not, 3 pivots or 4 pivots?
+    -> sorting speed doesn't get faster proportionally to pivot nums. bc/ there happens additional cost for setting several pivots and partitioning.

 ***